Dudhwa National Park — location and key facts

 Kishanpur Wildlife Sanctuary Zone

 Two safari sessions operate daily — morning and evening.
-Maximum entry time for evening safari is 4:00 PM and do not arrive after 4:00 PM for the evening session.
+Maximum entry time for the evening safari is 4:00 PM; arrivals after 4:00 PM are not admitted to the evening session.

 Nov 15–Feb 28